gros-pataplouf/christmas/Readme.md

 ## Mission

-Write a program to decipher Santa's instructions and display a series of festive shapes on your grid by turning on/off and toggling the light bulbs.
+Write a program to decipher Santa's instructions (see `instructions.json`) and display a series of festive shapes on your grid by turning on/off and toggling the light bulbs.

 ### Requirements I